sahnsa/piso/README.md

 ## Disclaimer

-We appreciate your visit and interest in our project repository.
+I appreciate your visit and interest in my project repository.
 However, all contents of this project are reserved.
-Should you wish to utilize any of our features, please seek appropriate permission.
+Should you wish to utilize any of features, please seek appropriate permission.
 Furthermore, this repository should not be used for malicious purposes or intents.